-In 2012, the Central Bank adopted inflation targeting as its monetary policy framework.
+From 2014 to 2018, the Central Bank's policy was focused on price stability under an inflation targeting framework, which was adopted in 2012.
 Under this framework, monetary policy decisions are designed to minimize deviations from the inflation target established by monetary authorities.
-The main instrument used by the Central Bank to implement its monetary policy goals is the monetary policy rate, which directly affects the interbank rate and, in turn, has an indirect effect on market interest rates, and therefore on the demand for goods and services in the economy that stimulate employment.
-The subsequent stronger demand for goods and services tends to result in increased wages and higher costs, and monetary authorities closely monitor the monetary policy rate to control inflation.
-The Central Bank uses the monetary policy rate to influence consumption and investment decisions made by economic agents.
-Under inflation targeting, monetary aggregates are indicative variables, as opposed to being control variables as was the case under the previous policy of monetary targeting.
+The main instrument used by the Central Bank to implement its monetary policy goals is the MPR, which serves as a reference rate for one business day's operations of liquidity expansion and contraction.
+In this way, the MPR directly affects the interbank rate and, in turn, has an indirect effect on market interest rates, and therefore on the demand for goods and services in the economy that stimulate employment.